SaoYan/saoyan.github.io/_blogs/2023-09-12-time-based-uuid-compare.md

 A common mistake is to directly compare the UUID itself using ```UUID.compareTo```.
 Though it looks very natural and correct, it's actually the wrong way to compare time based (version 1) UUID.

 In short, one (time based) UUID being greater (less) than the other DOES NOT necessary mean the represented timestamp being greater (less).
-This is due to the generation of time based UUID does not guarantee that the first half of the UUID bits represent the time.
+This is due to the generation of time based UUID does not guarantee that the first half of the UUID bits representing the time.

 If you are interested on how the generation works, read the following:
 * [UUID Versions Explained](https://www.uuidtools.com/uuid-versions-explained)